TerribleTurtle/squad_sync/README.md

-# SquadSync
+# FluxReplay

-**SquadSync** is a distributed "Silent Recorder" for gaming squads.
+**FluxReplay** is a distributed "Silent Recorder" for gaming squads.
+"Every Angle.
+One Timeline."
 It captures high-quality gameplay locally and synchronizes clip generation across your entire squad, ensuring you never miss a moment from any perspective.

 - **Desktop App**: [Tauri v2](https://v2.tauri.app/) (Rust + React)
 - **Signaling**: [PartyKit](https://partykit.io/) (Serverless WebSockets)